 Two ‘escape routes’ offer superb views over the Grand Clos high-altitude reservoir to see the mirror-effect on the water, and further in the distance, Serre-Ponçon lake.
 Experienced ski-tourers will enjoy the last, rather steep section, before arriving at an altitude of 2,230 m and the breath-taking view over the Parpaillon and Ecrins mountains.

-Les Orres 1550 : park at the Champ-Lacas car park and then put on your skis at the start of the Charance snowshoe trail
+Park at the Champ-Lacas car park and then put on your skis at the start of the Charance snowshoe trail.

 Continue up through glades and forests, along the Charance snowshoe trail and then turn off towards the Grand Clos reservoir.
 Pay attention to all signs as there are numerous paths in this area!

-Follow the line of the Pic Vert chairlift and then turn left when you reach the loops of the rail coaster.
-Continue in this direction: cut across the Liaison Réséda and then the Clos de Guis ski slopes.
+From Les Pitchounets (allée des chamois) nursery, take the slope "liaison Réséda" (30m), the access is in the wood on the right.
+Cut across the Liaison Réséda and then the Clos de Guis ski slopes.
 Carry on the woods, cut cross Orivette and continue up towards Grand-Clos high-altitude lake.